masqm/Faster-Mean-Shift/README.md

     #Configuration
     cluster = MeanShiftCosine(bandwidth=0.1, cluster_all=True, GPU=True)

-    #Clustering the vectors. x is input vector.
-The algorithm will it.
+    #Clustering the vectors. x is input vectors.
+The algorithm will cluster them.
     cluster.fit(x)

-    #Obtain result
+    #Obtain results
     labels  =  cluster.labels_

 If you encounter any problem or find a bug during using, you are very welcome to contact me by (Mengyang.Zhao@tufts.edu).
 If you use this code for your research, please cite our paper.
 Thanks!